nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 5. Repeat step 1 and 2 above but with the command: `add-i n/DUCK q/10 s/NTUC t/perishable`.
 Notice that you
 are adding to an existing `item` DUCK which was just added.
 Furthermore, a new tag of perishable should also appear.
-You can refer to the diagram below (Figure 7) for the expected result:
+You can refer to Figure 7 for the expected result:
     <br>

     ![add-i_step3](images/add-i_eg1.3.PNG)